Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors: Attack Detection, Identification, and Filtering

 \begin{rem} In Algorithm~\ref{alg:detection}, we identify a subset of attacked sensors at every time $k$.
-However, in the time-invariant attack setting where the attacker does not change the subset of sensors to compromise at every time instant~$k$, Algorithm~\ref{alg:detection} can be adapted to cumulatively detect and remove the attacked sensors over time.
-This can have application in sensor fault detection and isolation as faults can be considered as naive, time-invariant attacks. \end{rem}
+However, in the time-invariant attack setting where the attacker does not change the subset of sensors to compromise at every time~$k$, Algorithm~\ref{alg:detection} can be adapted to detect and remove the attacked sensors over time cumulatively.
+This has potential applications in sensor fault detection and isolation, as faults can be considered as naive, time-invariant attacks. \end{rem}